 Experiencing The Marsupial Madness At The Lone Pine Koala Sanctuary In Brisbane

 A trip to Australia cannot be complete if you did not experience the rush of seeing native marsupials for the first time.
 Brisbane’s acclaimed Lone Pine Koala Sanctuary is more than equipped to provide you a beautiful adventure of not only seeing but also interacting with them up close.
 Experience the outback farming presentations, unwind in the lap of nature, and cuddle a Koala â a complete hand-on encounter at this official Guinness Book World record holder sanctuary.
+We can arrange transport for groups of any size to the Lone Pine Koala Sanctuary.
+Book bus hire in Brisbane, call or send us an email for more information.

 Why you should visit the Lone Pine Koala Sanctuary